hakancelikdev/unimport/docs/tutorial/other-useful-features.md

 )
 ```

-**If version of your python is 3.8+** Unimport support multiple skip like below. _It
+Unimport support multiple skip like below. _It doesn't matter which line you put the
-doesn't matter which line you put the comment on._
+comment on._

 ```python
 from package import (